-Jackson and Olding accept privacy ruling
+Jackson and Olding agree case with BBC

 Mr Jackson also accepted judgement against him in another related court action against freelance sports journalist Orla Bannon.

-The two players, who were acquitted of rape in a high profile trial last month, were suing BBC NI, which, in October 2016, reported their arrests before charges were made.
+The two players, who were acquitted of rape in a high profile trial that ended in March, were suing BBC NI, which, in October 2016, reported their arrests before charges were made.

 The players had argued this constituted a breach of privacy and that the BBC had not followed its guidelines on allowing sufficient time for a right of reply.